For Mom and Dad

 “Yeah, as long as you don’t get killed.”

-“Serious.
-Look around this valley, all these tech businesses, they were built on orders of the Defense Department.
-And with the Cold War over we need something new to keep the wheels turning.”
+“Seriously, look around at all these tech businesses.
+This whole valley was built because of the Defense Department, and with the Cold War over we need something new to keep the gears turning.”

-Jason leaned back in his seat and rested his arm on the window frame.
-Did my life already hit its peak? he worried, and does that mean all downhill from here?
-His memory searched from the beginning of the year onward, then focused on a company meeting at his last job, not long after he moved back home, but when life were still happy.
-That was a good day, he thought.
-They said everything was looking up, and the future was only going to get better.
-We were true believers.
+Jason leaned back and rested his arm on the window frame.
+Did life already hit its peak? he worried, is it all downhill from here? and how did I end up here in the first place?
+He pored over his memories from the beginning of the year onward and looked for a turning point.
+His search began to focus on a company meeting at his old job in the early summer, not long after he moved back home but when life was still good.
+That was some day, he remembered fondly, they said everything was looking up, and the future was only going to get better…we were true believers.